LoginRadius/docs/content/guide/big-commerce/index.md

 To support the BigCommerce SSO flows, you will need to handle the following:

-1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account, and navigate to [Integration](https://dashboard.loginradius.com/integration)
+1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account, select your app and then navigate to the [Integration](https://dashboard.loginradius.com/integration) section.

    The following screen will appear: